dducode/maze-tech-demo/README.md

 In the build:
 * Press right mouse button and WASD to move and QE to raise and lower camera
+* Hold down the mouse wheel to move camera
 * Roll the mouse wheel to zoom in and out

 ![Screenshot_1.jpg](Screenshots%2FScreenshot_1.jpg)